zachlagden/spotify-listening-analyzer/README.md

 # Spotify Listening History Analyzer

-A comprehensive Python tool for analyzing your Spotify listening history data.
-This script processes your exported Spotify data and optionally connects to the Spotify API to provide detailed insights into your music listening patterns.
+A comprehensive tool for analyzing your Spotify listening history data.
+This tool processes your exported Spotify data and optionally connects to the Spotify API to provide detailed insights into your music listening patterns.

 ## Features